Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Complex Teager--Kaiser Energy Operator

-Let us now assume that two coordinates can describe the voltage at a node of a three-phase system, say $(v_\alpha, v_\beta)$.
-As demonstrated in \cite{MilanoFrenet}, this is always possible in case torsion is zero.
-This assumption is not particularly restrictive, as torsion is not zero only under very special operating conditions, e.g., during a fault or with unbalanced harmonics, which are not commonly encountered in transmission and distribution systems.
-Typical balanced, unbalanced and non-sinusoidal scenarios have in fact zero torsion.
-Moreover, if in addition to zero torsion, the zero sequence is also null, $(v_\alpha, v_\beta)$ corresponds to the coordinates of the conventional Clarke transform \cite{MilanoFrenet}.
-Then, as detailed in the Appendix, we can define a complex voltage signal as:
+Let us now assume that the voltage trajectory at a node can be represented by two coordinates, say $(v_\alpha,v_\beta)$.
+As demonstrated in \cite{MilanoFrenet, Veloso:2026}, this representation is consistent with the zero-torsion case.\footnote{The cases for which the torsion is not negligible are uncommon and have limited practical interest as they either impact very short periods e.g., few instants following a fault, or arise in stationary conditions characterized by highly unbalanced harmonics, which should be filtered in normal operation.} This assumption defines the scope of the complex-valued estimator proposed below.
+When torsion is non-negligible, the estimator applied to the $(v_\alpha,v_\beta)$ projection should be interpreted as the angular frequency of the projected trajectory, rather than as the complete three-dimensional geometric frequency \cite{Veloso:2026}.
+If, in addition to zero torsion, the zero sequence is null, $(v_\alpha,v_\beta)$ corresponds to the coordinates of the conventional Clarke transform \cite{MilanoFrenet}.
+Then, we define the complex voltage signal as:

 Assuming $\bar{x} = \bar{v}$ and $\phi=\theta$, and substituting $\rho=|\bar{x}|'/|\bar{x}|$ into~\eqref{eq:PsiC-final} yield:

 Solving for $\omega$ yields the proposed expression for the instantaneous frequency: